As a GM for 2+ decades, employees calling out sick was just a way of life. But many new managers wonder can you fire an employee for being sick.

 What is excessive absenteeism?

-First, we need to understand what exactly is “excessive”.
+But first, we need to understand what exactly is “excessive”.

 This isn’t middle or high school and a doctor’s note doesn’t necessarily excuse an absence.
 It’s also important to understand that while an employer may be subject to state or federal laws, in many cases, it’s up to the employer to decide.